 River Forest is a somewhat small village located in the state of Illinois.
 With a population of 10,816 people and two constituent neighborhoods, River Forest is the 204th largest community in Illinois.
-River Forest has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+River Forest has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 River Forest home prices are not only among the most expensive in Illinois, but River Forest real estate also consistently ranks among the most expensive in America.